Web 2.0 Logo

 SOFTWARE AS A SERVICE (SaaS)

 The mainstream adoption of SaaS will potentially offer a great many benefits, not least including being able to access both our software and our data from any web-enabled computing device.
-What Bill Gates has termed the coming online software "services wave" will also significantly impact on the computer software industry.
+What Bill Gates has termed the coming online software "services wave" will also significantly impact the computer software industry and our applications move into the cloud.

 For over 25 years, personal computer users have had no option but to purchase software functionality in discrete and often expensive applications packages that have taken little or no account of their individual requirements.
 A home user wanting to write a few letters, for example, has had to purchase the same office software as a large multinational.
 SaaS changes this in that users will increasingly only have to access (rather than purchase and install) the specific software functionality they require.
 The pricing model will as a result fundamentally change, with many users likely to obtain basic services for free, whilst larger concerns will pay for more advanced SaaS applications, as well as application customization, integration and support.